mrako/assignment-opendata/README.md

 # Eficode Open Data Task 2019

-synopsis: we have messed up, your task is to create a visualization. what is the data?
+We at Eficode had a good will to create a system that would report a certain sensor data over around the internet.
+The result is a service that returns changing sensor data every hour.

+What we were not able to, was to show any visualization of the data, nor were we able to show any history of the information collected.
+For this, **we need your help**.

 ## Prerequisites

 To access the data you need to `/signup` to our API.
 The signup is easy, you will send your email and a password to our signup endpoint `https://opendata.hopefully.works/api/signup`.
-As a return message you will receive an *accessToken*, which you will use for the subsequent requests.
+As a return message you will receive an **accessToken**, which you will use for the subsequent requests.

 Don't worry if you lose the token, you can always `/login` with your email and password to receive a new token.
 The login endpoint is here `https://opendata.hopefully.works/api/login`.

 ## The data

-For this task you will have to make a request to `/events`.
-The event changes once per hour, and contains data from four different sensors:
+For this task you will have to make a request to `/events` to receive the JSON response below.
+The event changes once per hour, and contains data from four different sensors.

+To be able to access the `/events`, you will have to set a request header using the **accessToken** you received when signing up (or logging in): `Authentication: Bearer <your accessToken>`.

 ```
 {